I put Medical Breakthrough(MB) to the test. They’re supposed to be the best medical-grade chairs on the market. I was severely underwhelmed.

 Do Doctors Recommend Massage Chairs?

-Unfortunately, massage chairs have been on the market for quite a while now and many people have experienced the benefits of them.
+Unfortunately, massage chairs have been on the market for quite a while now and many people have experienced their benefits of them.
 Most people think they are pretty great, but many doctors do not recommend using massage chairs for massage.
 Some people are often afraid that using a massage chair can impair their recovery.
 While there are people who disagree with these recommendations.
 No, doctors do not recommend massage chairs.
 When it comes to recommending massages and positioning, this should never be done by your doctor.
 It should always be done by a medical professional.
-Doctors are not trained to do massages and often times will want to stay out of the massage chair business.
+Doctors are not trained to do massages and oftentimes will want to stay out of the massage chair business.

 Customer Reports / Where to Buy/ Warranty

 Don’t trust the customer reports you to read online.
 They’re all stellar.
 And there are very few of them.
-This probably means that MB filter the reviews somehow and only make those with four or more stars public.
+This probably means that MB filter the reviews somehow and only makes those with four or more stars public.
 I’d give them a 3.5 at best.

 You can buy most of their chairs from Amazon or off their official website (very confusing and biased).